 Recommended Shortcut Links

-The part of Balboa Park that attracts the most attention is an area called El Prado, which is the street that runs east from the Laurel Street park entrance to the fountain in front of the San Diego Natural History Museum (16).
+Balboa Park is the cultural showplace of San Diego.
+The thoroughfare that attracts the most attention is an area called El Prado, which is the street that runs east from the Laurel Street park entrance to the fountain in front of the San Diego Natural History Museum (16).
 Here, nestled in beautiful gardens enhanced by majestic palm and eucalyptus trees, are most of the park’s impressive museums, galleries and other attractions.
 All are within walking distance of each other.
 The rest of the park is spread out over hundreds of acres.

 There is also a Free Balboa Park Tram that circulates throughout the park for your convenience.
 The tram takes you right to the door of many must-see museums including the San Diego Air and Space Museum (25).
-It operates daily 10 a.m.–4:30 p.m. with extended summer hours.
-The bright red tram picks up passengers every 10–15 minutes in front of the museums and in the parking lots in the park.
+It operates daily 10 a.m.–4:30 p.m.
+The green tram picks up passengers every 10–15 minutes in front of the museums and in the parking lots in the park.
 See map.
 Riders can board and disembark the tram at their convenience.

 Visitors are encouraged to park in lighted parking areas at night and to use the well-traveled sidewalks from the parking lots.
 There are many parking lots throughout the park.
 They all offer free parking and are shaded in gray in the map in this chapter.
 Two of the largest and most convenient parking lots can be found in front of the Air and Space Museum (25) and the Veterans Museum at Balboa Park (31).
 Tram stops are located in both of these parking lots.